 This may be an option if medical management does not keep a child's blood glucose levels at an acceptable level.
 If a child has been diagnosed with focal CHI, usually following a PET scan, the area of the pancreas containing the defective beta cells can be removed in an operation under general anaesthetic.
 Surgery for focal lesions now often offers a cure to CHI.
 Surgery to remove all or most of the pancreas is only an option for diffuse disease if medical management fails, but has a greater risk of long term effects, such as diabetes or pancreatic insufficiency.
-Occasionally hypoglycaemia can still happen after surgery for diffuse disease but it is usually in a milder form which is then more responsive to medical management, allowing the child to be managed at home.
+However, hypoglycaemia can still happen after surgery for diffuse disease and it can be in a milder form which is then more responsive to medical management.
+However, hypoglycaemia can also be severe following surgery.